BarreraSlzr/session/README.md

 ⚠️ For all enforceable rules and standards, see `.cursor/rules/`.
 This README is for usage, onboarding, and high-level documentation only.

-This project is a user authentication system built with Next.js.
-It includes various components and hooks to handle user registration, login, password reset, and session management.
+This project is a user authentication system built with Next.js, designed to be LLM- and onboarding-friendly.
+It features automated documentation, CI/CD, and a modular, type-safe architecture.
+For detailed flows, usage, and technical docs, see the [docs/](docs/) directory.

 ## Main Entities and Relationships